GullaKeerthana/Hospital-Management-System/README.md

-# 🏥 Hospital Management System (Console-Based Application)
----

 ## 📌 Project Overview
-The Hospital Management System (HMS) is a console-based Java application designed to manage basic hospital operations efficiently.
+The **Hospital Management System (HMS)** is a **console-based Java application** designed to manage basic hospital operations efficiently.
-It allows users to handle patient records, doctor details, appointments, and billing through a simple command-line interface.
+It allows users to **add patients, view patient records, view doctor details, and book appointments** through a **menu-driven command-line interface**.
-This project focuses on strengthening Core Java, JDBC, and MySQL concepts and is ideal for academic and learning purposes.
+This project focuses on strengthening **Core Java, JDBC, and MySQL** concepts and is ideal for **academic and learning purposes**.

 ---

 ## 🚀 Features
-- 🧑‍🤝‍🧑 Add, View, Update & Delete Patient Records
+- 🧑‍🤝‍🧑 Add Patient Records
+- 📄 View Patient Records
-- 👨‍⚕️ Manage Doctor Information
+- 👨‍⚕️ View Doctor Details
-- 📅 Schedule Appointments
+- 📅 Book Appointments
-- 💳 Billing Management
-- 🔐 Admin Login Authentication
+- ⌨️ Menu-driven Console Interface
 - 🗄️ MySQL Database Connectivity using JDBC
-- ⌨️ Menu-driven Console Interface

 ---